karthik2408/art-of-thinking/index.md

-## Welcome to GitHub Pages
+## Welcome to

-You can use the [editor on GitHub](https://github.com/karthik2408/artsofcomputer/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+Your subconscious mind is the builder of your body can heal you.Lull yourself to sleep every night with a idea of perfect health, and your subconscious, being your faithfull servent, will obey you.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Hi, we are mind valley.
+We believe education is the key to elevating humanity.
+Traditional schooling prepared us for jobs and to be safe.
+But it ignores the areas that truly lead to extraordinary, meaningful lives.
+This is where Mindvalley comes in.
+And this is why our approach to learning defies tradition.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for